The Roundup at Ridgevue

 Panel Topics - the 3 Panel Topics are posted under the event description.

 Debate - In Lincoln Douglas Debate and Public Forum Debate, we will use the November/December NFHS topics.
-For Worlds School Debate, we will publish the prepared topics at least 3 weeks in advance of the tournament.
+For Worlds School Debate, all rounds will be prepared topics and we will publish the topics at least 3 weeks in advance of the tournament.
 In Congressional Debate, we will utilize the District 3 Fall Legislation Packet.
-Those schools outside of District 3 may submit up to two pieces of legislation for the packet and those are due to Jeffrey Stoppenhagen at jeffrey.stoppenhagen@vallivue.org by end of day on October 25th.
-For the finals, we will use the October 2025 NSDA packet that will be posted here after October 1.
+Those schools outside of District 3 may submit one piece of legislation for the packet and those are due to Jeffrey Stoppenhagen at jeffrey.stoppenhagen@vallivue.org by end of day on October 25th.
+For the finals/Superior-Excellent round, we will use the October 2025 NSDA packet that will be posted here after October 1.

 SCHEDULE